We are still working to convert all of our CANs from PDFs into text on our website.

 Travel between Alert Levels

-(Note: CAA has applied for travel exemptions for those operators needing to move between AL4 and AL3/2 in order to conduct essential maintenance on their aircraft.
+(Note: CAA has applied for travel exemptions for those operators needing to move between Alert Level 4 and Alert Levels 3/2 in order to conduct essential maintenance on their aircraft.
 This application is in process.
-However, at this stage no operators may travel between AL4 and AL3/2 unless granted a specific travel exemption from the Ministry of Health.)
+However, at this stage no operators may travel between Alert Level 4 and Alert Levels 3/2 unless granted a specific travel exemption from the Ministry of Health.)

 Additional information on Covid-19 restrictions can be found here: